This post will inspire your own kitchen design ideas!

 White oak cabinetry is becoming a popular option in cabinetry construction.
 This soft wood look is going to be around for the next decade at least.

 You’re thinking, what kind of “new” kitchen design idea is oak wood?
 It’s always been around.
-But we’re not talking the honey oak stain from the 1990s- the wood for the 2021 is seen in its’ natural color and texture.
+But we’re not talking the honey oak stain from the 1990s- the wood for 2023 is seen in its’ natural color and texture.

 Specifically, quarter sawn and rift sawn white oak islands and cabinetry are popping up in the very latest designs.
 If you have no idea what this is you’re not alone- it’s not a common of a description like honey oak.

 What is Quarter Sawn and Rift Sawn White Oak Cabinetry?